A Night to Remember: Celebrating Creativity & Community at OBJECT:ART 2026

 In Memory of Karen Canty:

-We opened the evening with a heartfelt tribute to the life and legacy of Karen Canty.
+We opened the evening with a heartfelt tribute to Karen Canty.
 We were deeply moved to have Karen’s husband, Ed Canty, join us for the occasion.
 In a truly touching moment of philanthropy, Ed made a generous donation in Karen’s honor, ensuring her passion for art education continues to reach students for years to come.

 Voices of Experience: